kevinxiaomba/cluster-agent/README.md

 # AppDynamics ClusterAgent

+**Thank you for your interest in the cluster-agent project.
+We are actively seeking to integrate this functionality into an official AppDynamics beta offering, and as a result we are making this project private while we work on the integration.
+If you are interested in participating in the beta program for our Kubernetes Cluster Agent, please contact your AppDynamics account manager.**

 AppDynamics ClusterAgent is an application for monitoring workloads on Kubernetes clusters.
 It is implemented in Golang as a native Kubernetes component.
 The ClusterAgent is designed to work with AppDynamics controller and is associated with a specific AppDynamics tenant.

 The ClusterAgent has 2 purposes.